ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure Management.md

 	- Continued use of diuretic therapy may be associated with a reduction in glomerular filtration rate and a worsening of the cardiorenal syndrome
 	- late stages of disease characterized by profound low cardiac output state, inotropic therapy or mechanical circulatory support has been shown to preserve or improve renal function
 - Ultrafiltration
+	- invasive fluid removal technique that may supplement the need for diuretic therapy.
+	- Benefit
+		- controlled fluid removal
+		- neutral on electrolyte
+		- decreased neurohumoral activity
+	- aka Aquapharesis
 	-